Paula J Williams Counselling and Psychotherapy

 Person-Centred Counselling, and the

 Temenos Post-Graduate Certificate in Supervision.
-I was previously an Accredited Member of the BACP from January 2008 until October 2016, and was previously registered with the BACP Register of Counsellors and Psychotherapists until October 2016, when I left the BACP due to long-standing and growing disillusionment with their practices and approach; I am now a Senior Accredited Member of the National Counselling Society, and on the Register through the NCS.
+I was previously an Accredited Member of the BACP from January 2008 until October 2016, and was previously registered with the BACP Register of Counsellors and Psychotherapists until October 2016, when I left the BACP due to long-standing and growing disillusionment with their practices and approach; I am now a Senior Accredited Member of the National Counselling Society, both as a counsellor and as a supervisor, and on the Register through the NCS.
 I am a member of Person-Centred Therapy Scotland.

 I have worked in a variety of counselling projects throughout the area, including projects specialising in alcohol problems, sexuality, and post natal depression, and my MSc led me to specialise in Mindfulness and Trauma.
 I currently work as a counsellor for North East Edinburgh Counselling Service.
 I have a well-established private practice, offering face to face, telephone and online counselling, and work as an associate counsellor for several companies.
 I also now offer trauma support, both on my premises and on-site, through some of the companies I work with.
 I am passionate about counselling and therapy and so in addition to my therapeutic work, I have run counselling skills courses for the City of Edinburgh Council and for Persona, and am part of the training team on the Persona MSc where I am curriculum lead for clinical competence, and offer supervision to both experienced and trainee counsellors.